Drugmaker Valeant touts Bausch + Lomb growth to Allergan investors

 Valeant’s presentation also urges Allergan shareholders to support holding a special meeting to oust most of the company’s directors, who have refused to negotiate a takeover.

-Shares of Valeant, which will report the rest of its second-quarter results on July 31, were up 0.2 percent at C$130.98 in Toronto during afternoon trading.
-Allergan rose 1 percent to $167.40 in New York.

-Reporting by Rod Nickel in Winnipeg, Manitoba; Editing by Lisa Von Ahn
+Shares of Valeant, which will report the rest of its second-quarter results on July 31, rose 1.3 percent to C$132.46 in Toronto during morning trading.
+Allergan was up 1.3 percent at $167.91 in New York.
+(Reporting by Rod Nickel in Winnipeg, Manitoba; Editing by Lisa Von Ahn)